 • Rental properties

-• Simple layouts with standard dimensions
+• Very simple layouts with standard dimensions

 Where Stock Cabinets Fall Short